MarieCHessler/design-your-own-tote-bag/README.md

 <br>

 **Visit existing design**
-* When entering the design ID correctly, the user is presented with his or her design, including an ASCII image.
+* When entering the design ID correctly, the user is presented with his or her design, including an ASCII Art image.
 * All the data from the different worksheets have automatically been copied into a single worksheet, called *all_info*, from which it is now collected and presented to the user.
-* In the message, the user gets a description of the fabrics and colors for the outside, the inside, and the handles of the tote bad he or she has designed, and an ASCII image of the bag is presented.
+* In the message, the user gets a description of the fabrics and colors for the outside, the inside, and the handles of the tote bad he or she has designed, and an ASCII Art image of the bag is presented.

 ![Visit existing design](assets/images/new_design_message.webp)